-Not content with the Santa dash, the Alderhey bike ride and the winter clothes campaign, LHFC saved their best Christmas effort until last.
-All month the club have been collecting presents for homeless children.
-On the Saturday before Christmas, LHFC delivered nearly 100 presents to a several family hostels based across the region.
+Not content with the Santa dash, the Alderney bike ride, and the winter clothes campaign, LHFC saved their best Christmas effort until last.
+All month the club has been collecting presents for homeless children.
+On the Saturday before Christmas, LHFC delivered nearly 100 presents to several family hostels based across the region.
 It is the third year that LHFC have done this but never before were they able to deliver so much.

 Thanks for your continued support.